Is FSA ID the same as FAFSA PIN?

 Be sure to keep your username and password in a safe place and do not share it with anyone.
 Each year that you apply for financial aid, you can use your FSA ID to access and electronically sign your FAFSA.

-What if I forgot my FSA ID?
+What do I do if I forgot my FSA ID and password?

 If you forget your username or password, you can go to the “Manage My FSA ID” tab on the login page and select “Forgot My Username” or “Forgot My Password” to reset your credentials.